Rare Disease Day 2025 | Towards a Rare Brain Disease Ecosystem

 Publications: He has authored/co-authored seven books and over 200 peer reviewed scientific publications.

 Walter Atzori has been with Alexion, AstraZeneca Rare Disease since 2017 currently serving as Global Patient Advocacy Strategic Lead and Head of EUCAN and International Patient Advocacy.
-In this capacity he leads strategy and execution of global patient advocacy plans and engagments across the all Alexion therapeutic areas, including pipeline programs.
-He oversees relationships with key International and / or pan-European rare disease groups ensuirng their meaningful engagement in key initatives across the therapeutic innovation cycle.
+In this capacity he leads strategy and execution of global patient advocacy plans and engagements across the all Alexion therapeutic areas, including pipeline programs.
+He oversees relationships with key International and / or pan-European rare disease groups ensuring their meaningful engagement in key initiatives across the therapeutic innovation cycle.

-Prior to joining the pharmaeutical industry, Walter worked 7 years at the European Patients’ Forum where, among other things, he advocated for the recognition of the value of meaningful patient involvement in medicines’ R&D, contributing to the shaping and implementation of flagship projects and initatives in this area such as EUPATI and PARADIGM.
+Prior to joining the pharmaceutical industry, Walter worked 7 years at the European Patients’ Forum where, among other things, he advocated for the recognition of the value of meaningful patient involvement in medicines’ R&D, contributing to the shaping and implementation of flagship projects and initiatives in this area such as EUPATI and PARADIGM.

 Sameer Zuberi is Paediatric Neurologist at the Royal Hospital for Children and Honorary Professor, University of Glasgow.
 His interests include epilepsy, neurogenetics and innovation.
 He leads the Paediatric Neurosciences Research Group in the University of Glasgow and is clinical lead of the Scottish Genetic Epilepsy service.
 He is a Board Member & immediate past President of the European Paediatric Neurology Society (EPNS), Neurodevelopment Clinical Theme Lead for the Epilepsy Research Institute UK and sits on the Board of the European Brain Council.
 Other roles have included Editor-in-Chief of the European Journal of Paediatric Neurology (2015-21 and Chair of the International League Against Epilepsy (ILAE) Commission on Classification & Terminology (2013-17).
 He co-designed vCreate Neuro, a smartphone video diagnosis and management web-application.
 Established in Glasgow in 2020 it is now used by >120 services in the UK and internationally.